mhewedy/spring-data-jpa-mongodb-expressions/README.md

 ```

 ## How to build the query on Frontend:
-See this snippet to see how to build the query from js: https://playcode.io/753066/
+See this [snippet](https://playcode.io/753066/) to see how to build the query from js.

 ## Thanks: